Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Get power for damaged units (not at max hp) shroud of silent mist style
 * Extra power if includes a function with a status effect.
 Status effect becomes random.
 * Make effect appliers cleanse that effect instead
 * A mutator that nullifies spellcraft.
+OR JUST DON'T CLEAR THE WHOLE FLOOR
 * Serene Concordance: massive power if all components are of the same caste or serene. even bigger if only serene

 * NOT: inverts all targets, what was now isn't and what wasn't now is